 Modern Times Group MTG AB

-Adopted by the Annual General Meeting of shareholders on 18 May 2011.
+Adopted by the Annual General Meeting on 22 May 2018

 The name of the Company is Modern Times Group MTG AB.
 The Company is a public company (publ).